Dorani/Ruby_on_Rails_Lesson-Plans/02-Rails/02-Second_Rails_App/AlphaBlog/README.md

 ### Add a Route

   - config/routes.rb file => add ```resources :articles```
       - gives us a new article path, a post to create articles, an edit article path, patch to update articles, delete article path, show article path and index article path.
-All by using that line above
+All by using that line above.

+  - then we build articles controller
+    - controllers, create => articles_controller.rb
+    - articles_controller.rb where ArticlesController < ApplicationController
+  - then we need to build an article view:
+    - views/new folder and call it articles
+      - new file, new.html.erb
+      - create an article h1 tag
+      - and now the articles/new page should work